youp-han/Spring.Net-Test/README.md

 2 different Hello classes with Same sayHello Methods using Interface IHello.

+From Main program.cs, it calls the interface in order to run the method.

+App.Config contains spring information along with DI information.

-this Spring DI demonstrate the simplest way to do it!
+this Spring DI demonstrate the simplest way of DI in Spring.Net Core